About penile cancer

 The Cancer Research UK website has more information about staging penile cancer and the types of treatment for cancer of the penis.

 You can also read about penile cancer on the male cancer website Orchid.
-They also have a helpline you can call – 0203 465 5766 (Monday to Friday, 9am-5.30pm).
+They also have a helpline you can phone – 0203 465 5766 (Monday to Friday, 9am to 5.30pm).

 It isn't always possible to prevent penile cancer, but you can reduce your chances of getting it.